scribeocr/scribeocr-docs/faq.md

 ### How can I save my progress and continue editing later?
 Download your current document as HOCR.
 This can be imported later (alongside your images/pdfs) to continue editing.

+## Exporting Data

+### Why is the PDF I downloaded larger than the PDF I uploaded?
+Scribe OCR is built to use .png and .jpeg images, and does not currently support directly editing PDFs.
+When it encounters a .pdf, it simply renders each page to a .png file as a convenience.
+In cases when an input .pdf is highly optimized, rendering to a series of .png files can significantly increase file size.

 ## Miscellaneous
 ### Is my data uploaded to a server?